revgizmo/engager/docs/development/AI_AGENT_PREMORTEM_PROMPT.md

 - [ ] Prevention strategies are specific and actionable
 - [ ] Monitoring and response procedures defined
 - [ ] Integration with project standards documented
+- [ ] Document is comprehensive and serves as definitive risk assessment

 #### **6.2 Validate Against Project Context**
 ```bash